discourse/discourse/README.md

 ## Built With

-Discourse is built from the following open source components:

 - [Ruby on Rails](https://github.com/rails/rails) - Our back end API is a Rails app.
 It responds to requests RESTfully and responds in JSON.
 - [Ember.js](https://github.com/emberjs/ember.js) - Our front end is an Ember.js app that communicates with the Rails API.
 - [PostgreSQL](http://www.postgresql.org/) - Our main data store is in Postgres.